kevin-funderburg/AppleScripts/README.md

 Collection of AppleScripts I've developed over the years for many purposes.
 Some are great as standalone scripts while others are great for incorporation with others.

-This is will be continually updated as scripts are developed.
+> This repo is in continuous development and will be updated as scripts are developed (and as I have time).

 <!-- MarkdownTOC autolink="true" bracket="round" depth="3" autoanchor="true" -->